-"We", "our" or "us" means Close Brothers Limited and its subsidiaries, affiliates and their respective parent and subsidiary companies (“Close Brothers Group”).
+"We", "our" or "us" means Close Brothers Limited and address] and its subsidiaries, affiliates and their respective parent and subsidiary companies (“Close Brothers Group”).
 For the purposes of data protection law, we are a data controller in respect of your personal data.
 We collect and use your personal data and where applicable this may include information related to your spouse/partner, directors, partners and owners (your “representatives”).
 Close Brothers is responsible for ensuring that it uses your personal data in compliance with data protection law.

 If you have any questions about this notice, about how we process personal data or about your rights over your personal data, our Data Protection Officer can be contacted at email@example.com or DPO, Close Brothers, 10 Crown Place, London EC2A 4FT.

 This notice applies to any personal data we receive from you, create or obtain from other sources and explains how it will be used by us.
 It is important that you take the time to read this notice so that you understand how we will use your personal data and your rights in relation to your personal data.

 Personal data that we collect about you

 We will collect and use the following personal data about you and your representatives:

 - This is information about you and your representatives that you give us by filling in forms or by corresponding with us by telephone, e-mail or otherwise.
 The information you give us may include your and your representatives’ name, address, e-mail address and telephone number, financial and credit card information, employment history, health information, credit history, identification records, qualifications and vehicle or asset details.

 - You must ensure that in respect of any information you provide us with, which does not relate to you (for example, information about your representatives), you have obtained the necessary consent in order to disclose such information and provided the individual to whom the information relates with a copy of this notice.